 The Data Availability and Transparency Bill 2020 (DAT Bill) has been developed using a ‘privacy-by-design’ approach, which means that data privacy and security has been considered at every stage of the development of the legislation.

 In line with feedback during our consultation period, organisations will not be able to use the Data Availability and Transparency scheme to request data for:

-- enforcement-related purposes, such as law enforcement investigations and operations
+- an enforcement-related purpose, such as law enforcement investigations; or

-If a data custodian, who is a federal government agency, chooses to share data that contains personal information, the data custodian must seek consent from those the personal information is about unless it is unreasonable or impracticable to do so.
+If a data custodian, who must be a federal government agency, decides to share data that includes personal information, the data custodian must seek consent from those the personal information is about unless it is unreasonable or impracticable to do so.

 The DAT Bill will operate alongside existing requirements for the collection, storage, integration and management of data, including the: